Col-E/Recaf-Launcher/MANUAL.md

    - The newest version you can choose depends on your version of Java installed.
 JavaFX occasionally updates what version of Java it targets.
      - JFX 21 requires Java 17+
      - JFX 23 requires Java 21+
+     - You can check the [JFX release notes](https://github.com/openjdk/jfx/tree/master/doc-files) to see whenever they bump the minimum target JDK version.
 2. There will be a row labeled `Files`.
 Select `View All`.
    - This will show you the list of each platform-specific release for the given version.
    - Pick the appropriate platform for your operating system.
 You can find a flow-chart helper below.